MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse-content.md

 - [Azure Synapse](https://azure.microsoft.com/products/synapse-analytics) is a distributed system for storing and analyzing large datasets.
 Its use of massive parallel processing (MPP) makes it suitable for running high-performance analytics.
 Azure Synapse can use [PolyBase](/sql/relational-databases/polybase/polybase-guide) to rapidly load data from Azure Data Lake Storage.
 - [Analysis Services](https://azure.microsoft.com/products/analysis-services) provides a semantic model for your data.
 It can also increase system performance when analyzing your data.
 - [Power BI](https://powerbi.microsoft.com) is a suite of business analytics tools to analyze data and share insights.
 Power BI can query a semantic model stored in Analysis Services, or it can query Azure Synapse directly.
-- [Azure Active Directory (Azure AD)](https://azure.microsoft.com/products/active-directory) authenticates users who connect to the Analysis Services server through Power BI.
-Data Factory can also use Azure AD to authenticate to Azure Synapse via a service principal or [Managed identity for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview).
+- [Microsoft Entra ID](https://azure.microsoft.com/products/active-directory) authenticates users who connect to the Analysis Services server through Power BI.
+Data Factory can also use Microsoft Entra ID to authenticate to Azure Synapse via a service principal or [Managed identity for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview).

 ### Alternatives